coci/Radio-javan/README.md

 # Radio-javan
-gui application that download music from radio javan
+gui application that downloads music from radio javan